File converter / Images / Documents / Convert to PPT / TIFF converter / PPT to TIFF

 Convert PPT to TIFF

-You have the option to convert your ppt file to tiff, as well as a variety of other formats, using our free online converter.
+You can effortlessly convert your ppt file to tiff, along with a multitude of other formats, using our complimentary online converter.

 Step 1

-You can select ppt file you want to convert from your computer, Google Drive, Dropbox or simply drag and drop it onto the page.
+You can select the ppt file you wish to convert from your computer, Google Drive, Dropbox or just drag and drop it onto the page.

 Step 2